 Our purpose is to partner with companies, research laboratories to help them monetize their Intellectual Property Assets and employee brainpower through our innovation training and creative problem-solving processes that result in substantial market opportunities.

 The Early X Foundation, a 501c3 non-profit organization, was created to help companies and researchers discover and develop multiple new revenue opportunities from their latent intellectual property assets and their inherant employee expertise.
 In 2010, we ran a pilot program with UC Santa Barbara working with four of their IP assets.
-Using our Early X IP Discovery Process we identified 135 new market-licensing opportunities.
+Using our Early X eXathon IP Discovery Process we identified 135 new market-licensing opportunities.
 In 2012 Early X was spun-out of the Graziadio School of Business and Management at Pepperdine University as a California non-profit organization.
 In January 2014, Early x had its IRS 501c3 application approved.